-Bordeaux and Dordogne
+Bordeaux & Dordogne

 World-Class Wines, History & Gastronomy

-From the elegant vineyards
+From the elegant vineyards in a glass

 and coastal dunes of Bordeaux to the prehistoric caves and medieval castles of the Dordogne, this land of Grands Crus and timeless gastronomy captures the essence of France.
 A region of pure delight — where duck, foie gras, and black truffles meet fine wines, and where rivers and sunlit hills invite you to kayak, hike, and savor life at a slower pace.